higgicd/Accessibility_Toolbox/README.md

 - **Origins**: a feature class representing origin locations *i*; can be point or polygon
 - **Origins ID Field**: a unique identifier for your input origins; can be any type of field
 - *Origins Network Search Tolerance* (optional): the search tolerance for locating the input features on the network; features that are outside the search tolerance are left unlocated
+- *Origins Network Search Criteria* (optional): restricts the search to particular feature classes in your network dataset; useful if you don't want to find features that may be unsuited for a network location
+  - for example, if you have created a transit network using the [Add GTFS to Network Dataset](https://esri.github.io/public-transit-tools/AddGTFStoaNetworkDataset.html) tool and want your origins to locate on streets while avoiding other feature classes like transit lines, you could input the SQL expression (using default names for the GTFS tool) *[["Streets_UseThisOne","SHAPE"],["Stops","NONE"],["Stops_Snapped2Streets","NONE"],["Transit_Network_ND_Junctions","NONE"],["Connectors_Stops2Streets","NONE"],["TransitLines","NONE"]]*
+  - see the ArcGIS [Add Locations](https://pro.arcgis.com/en/pro-app/tool-reference/network-analyst/add-locations.htm) reference for more guidance and examples on setting a *search_criteria* parameter
-- *Origins Network Search Query* (optional): specifies a query to restrict the search to a subset of the features within a source feature class; useful if you don't want to find features that may be unsuited for a network location
+- *Origins Network Search Query* (optional): specifies a query to restrict the search to a subset of the features within a source feature class; useful if you don't want to locate on particular features
   - for example, if you do not want your input origins to locate on major highways, you could input the SQL expression *["Streets", ""FREEWAY" = 0"]*
   - in the example data, if you do not want origins to locate on tunnels or bridges, you could input the SQL expression *[["NYC_OSM_Walk", ""tunnel" <> 'yes'"], ["NYC_OSM_Walk", ""bridge" <> 'yes'"]]*
-  - see the ArcGIS [Add Locations](https://pro.arcgis.com/en/pro-app/tool-reference/network-analyst/add-locations.htm) reference for more guidance and examples on setting a *search_criteria* parameter
+  - see the ArcGIS [Add Locations](https://pro.arcgis.com/en/pro-app/tool-reference/network-analyst/add-locations.htm) reference for more guidance and examples on setting a *search_query* parameter

 *Destinations*
 - **Destinations**: a feature class representing destination locations *j*; can be point or polygon
 - **Destinations ID Field**: a unique identifier for your input destinations; can be any type of field
 - **Destination Opportunities Field**: a numeric field containing the opportunities *Oj* available at the destination, such as the number of jobs
 - *Destinations Network Search Tolerance* (optional): same notes as the *Origins Network Search Tolerance*
+- *Destinations Network Search Criteria* (optional): same notes as the *Origins Network Search Criteria*
 - *Destinations Network Search Query* (optional): same notes as the *Origins Network Search Query*

 *General Settings*